gklrajan/RelayBot/README.md

 **Who is it for?**

-If you use pine scripting to develop algorithms as a hobby (or even professionally) but TV doesn't natively support integration with your fav exchange, RelayBot can come handy.
+If you use pine scripting to develop algorithms as a hobby (or even professionally) but TradingView doesn't natively support integration with your fav exchange, RelayBot's approach can come handy.
+If your fav exchange is Hyperliquid, that's even better as this script utilizes the Hyperliquid API.
 It processes TradingView alerts, interprets trading signals, and executes market orders on Hyperliquid DEX.
+It is only suitable for high timeframe strategies and not for low latency, high frequency trading.

 **Features**:
 - Reads TradingView alerts sent to Gmail and processes trading signals.c